mreschke/server-backups/README.md

 Serverbackups can run
 * `local -> local`,
 * `local -> remote` (push via SSH and rsync)
-* `remote -> local` (pull vis SSH and rsync)
+* `remote -> local` (pull via SSH and rsync)

 If you just want to backup your laptop to your server, probably the `local -> remote` is simplest.
 If you use `serverbackups` in a corporate environment like I do you probably want a single backup server that **pulls** backups from all your servers and VMS.
 Pulling has the advantage of not having to put your SSH keys on the backup server.
 So all VMs cannot SSH into the backup server.
-Pulling means the backup server needs access to all VMs but no the other way around.
+Pulling means the backup server needs access to all VMs but not the other way around.

 In my corporate environment I have a single backup server which has SSH access into the `root` account on every server and VM.
 I use the file based `/etc/serverbackups` configuration.
 Each server has a file in `/etc/serverbackups/config.d/someserver.yml`.
 Using single files for each server helps manage the backups when you have hundreds of servers.
+For best results, keep these backup files in ansible for revision control and easy deployments.

 # Examples